 The sanitary strainer plays an important role in the production of many popular foods.
-As the summer picnic and barbecue season kicks off, let’s look at how sanitary strainers help keep it safe and improve quality.
+As the summer picnic and barbecue season kicks off, let’s look at how industrial food strainers help keep food safe and improve quality.

 Ketchup is one of the most popular food condiments in the United States, with more than 10 billion ounces purchased annually.
 Before slathering it on your hamburger or hot dog, know that it has gone through at least two sets of sanitary strainers – and possibly more depending on the producer!

 During ketchup’s pulping phase, tomatoes are pumped into pulping machines which separate seeds, skins, and stems from the pulp.
 The pulp and juice are then filtered through sanitary strainers and sent on to the next step in becoming ketchup.
 After it has been cooked, the ketchup mixture passes through a finishing machine that removes excess fiber and particles through another set of sanitary strainers.
 This creates the smooth consistency we expect and enjoy on our food.

 Did you know that between Memorial Day and Labor Day, Americans consume seven billion hot dogs?
 To create hot dogs, meat is cut into small pieces and placed in a stainless steel, bladed mixing container which reduces the size of the meat pieces even further.
 Other ingredients, flavorings and ice chips are blended in the container until a fine batter is produced.
 This makes further processing through a sanitary strainer for quality control much easier.

 Why Sanitary Strainers for Food?